intuition-dev/INTUITION/awesomeReference/README.md

-## Awesome Low-Code, Low-Tech list of Metabake resources
+## Awesome Less code list of Metabake resources

-## Low-code + Low-tech = 10X faster web app development.
+## Less code = 10X faster web app development.
 ### With Metabake's modern development approach, it is not about replacing your tech stack with another tech stack -- it is about eliminating it!